klemmm/auspex/README.md

 Abstract interpretation is a static analysis technique that approximates program behavior by executing the program on abstract values rather than concrete ones.
 This provides several key advantages:

 - **Soundness**: The analysis is guaranteed to cover all possible program behaviors - no execution path can be "missed"
-- **Termination**: The analysis is guaranteed to terminate, even for programs with unbounded loops
+- **Termination**: The analysis is guaranteed to terminate, even for programs with unbounded loops, as long as the dispatch state detection is successful
 - **Efficiency**: The analysis does not need to explicitely trace each path

 ### K-Sets Domain